abhiiishek17/Ngx_Chart_PrimeNg/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Project Name

+This project is an Angular application that includes a CRUD table and a dynamic bar chart visualization.

+## Features

+- Integration of PrimeNG for CRUD operations.
+- Usage of ngx-charts to display dynamic bar charts synchronized with the PrimeNG table.
+- Form handling with Angular's ReactiveFormsModule.
+- Modular application organization and reusable code practices.
+- Error handling and validation for user inputs.
+- Bootstrap is also used.

+## Developed By

+Abhishek Hirulkar

+## Additional Information

+- Version: 1.0.0
+- Date: 2024
+- Contact: abhishek@example.com